valentinvogt/npde-summary/src/chapters/10.typ

 ]
 #v(-1cm)
 #theorem(
-  number: "10.3.3.5", "Order of Strang splitting single step method", )[
+  number: "10.3.3.5", "Order of Strang splitting single-step method", )[
-  If the IVP in each sub-step is solved exactly or with a 2nd-order time stepping method, the Strang splitting method is of second order.
+  If the IVP in each sub-step is solved exactly or with a 2nd-order time-stepping method, the Strang splitting method is of second order.
 ]
 We can now apply this to Eq. @eq:transient_conv_diff.